fredygerman/umeme-upo/README.md

 1. The ESP32 device pings makes a request to the API every 5 minutes.
 This is like a heartbeat.
 2. The API then adds a new record to the database recording the time and location of the ping.
 3. When a user visits the website, the website checks the database for the last ping if it was within the last 5 minutes, it shows the power status as ON, otherwise it shows the power status as OFF.
+The website refreshes every 30 seconds to check for new values in the database.

 ## Features